 The most common complaint on any travel forum for Costa Rica is travelers getting “ripped off” by rental car companies.

 Hidden charges are a major complaint everywhere in the world but in Costa Rica it has been raised to the level of an art form.
 In the example above the “mandatory” add-ons more than quadruple the advertised price to a minimum actual cost of $197.20 (assuming you have credit card rental coverage and the agency will accept it – otherwise the minimum is $287.85).

-The final price with optional coverage and navigation could be as much as $673.18 or more than fifteen times the “Rental Rate.”
+High pressure upsells can bring the final price with optional coverage and navigation to $673.18 or more than fifteen times the “Rental Rate.”